Q & A with Ann Boroch

 What course of action is best if I have to take a course of antibiotics?

 If you are taking antibiotics, be sure to add in probiotics (15-30 billion per capsule twice daily).
 Take probiotics on an empty stomach at a different time from your antibiotics.
-Once your course of antibiotics is finished, take a month or two of herbal antifungals (such as Candida abx) and/or one or two pills of Diflucan, one week apart, to keep your gastrointestinal ecology balanced.
+Once your course of antibiotics is finished, take a month or two of herbal antifungals (such as Candida abx) and/or one or two pills of Diflucan, two days apart, to keep your gastrointestinal ecology balanced.

 If I’m taking medication, can I still do your program?